How Is Technology Transforming Financial Services? Real-World Data and Frameworks from 400+ Implementations

 For Traditional Financial Institutions:

-- Focus on complex, high-value services where relationships matter
+- Focus on complexity — Prioritize high-value services where relationships matter

 For Wealth Managers and RIAs:

-- Use technology to serve more clients more effectively
+- Scale through technology — Serve more clients more effectively

 For Credit Unions: